 (9) Resource and acquisition management.

-(10) Information assurance inspections.
+(10) Information assurance and cyber-readiness inspections.

 (11) Operational security inspections.